 What are the types of editing?

 Ask editors what’s involved in “podcast editing” and you’ll hear a few different answers.
 The steps involved in podcast editing are determined by both the client and environmental circumstances.
 A podcast recorded in a professional studio will need fewer audio adjustments than one recorded in a living room.
 Similarly, a host or guest with a tendency to go on verbal tangents will need more content edits than someone who sticks to a plan.
 Still, there are two primary ways to talk about editing a podcast: audio editing and content editing.
+Look here if you’re wondering how you can clean up your podcast audio.

 Podcast Audio Editing Terms